 The purpose of the small business relationship is to enhance the capabilities of the protégé, assist the protégé with meeting the goals established in its SBA-approved business plan, and to improve its ability to successfully compete for contracts.

 SBA Mentor Definition

 Define mentor?
 To meet the legal SBA mentor definition, you want to first meet the requirements.
 For example, to become a business mentor to a small business in the 8(a) BD program, you must have graduated from the 8a Program; be an 8a firm that is in the SBA’s transitional stage; be either a small business or large firm, or you can also be a non-profit business entity.

 - Under the legal definition, the large firm can own up to 40 % of the protégé to help raise capital.

 The SBA definition states that: Any concern that demonstrates a commitment and the ability to assist in developing SBA 8(a) Participants may act as a mentor and receive benefits as stated in 3 CFR 124.520.

 - Mentors can be companies that have graduated from the 8(a) BD program, firms that are in the transitional stage of the 8(a)program participation, other small businesses, and large businesses.

 - The key to becoming a small business mentor is developing a sound plan to show how the protege will benefit.

 SBA Mentor Qualifications

-There is more to becoming a mentor or meeting the SBA definition that simply submitting a package.
-The SBA will scrutinize the mentor-protege application to make sure that the mentor is qualified.
+There is more to becoming a mentor or meeting the SBA mentor definition than simply submitting a package.
+The SBA will scrutinize the application to make sure that the mentor is qualified.